hasithperera/RocksatX-WVU/Docs/General/Update - Justin.md

 - Signal details
 	- We produced a +- 2.5V signal 50 Hz
+		- #Hasith for future testing make this 0-3.5 V this is the signal I am testing with on RP
 	- Supplied a 5V supply to the servo
 ---
 - Testing for the PWM duty cycle where the servo is in a no rotation state, I find that 7.21-7.27% there is no rotation for Servo 1 #Hasith